am-devops09/Devops-Projects/1-CICD-GHA-EC2/README.md

 2 / then i created cicd pipeline to build push and deploy container into the ec2 instance

+# Multi Env Dev and Prod
+now i will create and dev Env and then make Pull request to main branch for approuval or not.

+# Adding Asg
 next step we gonna use an asg with loadbalancer and autoscaling group